 Though he realized that stiff competition rendered his chances for success rather slim, he wasn’t about to let the odds interfere with something he’d worked toward ever since he’d taken up the guitar at the age of 9.

 Throughout junior high and high school in Niles, Michigan, Tommy had performed with a band.
 A job in a local record store during the same period had given him a first glimpse of the business side of music.

-This flirtation with success buoyed up Tommy’s hopes when, five years later, he finished high school, moved to Chicago and began playing in several of its smaller clubs.
-He didn’t expect instant stardom but was confidently preparing himself for what come in the future.
+This flirtation with success buoyed up Tommy’s hopes when, five years later, he finished high school, moved to Chicago, and began playing in several of its smaller clubs.
+He didn’t expect instant stardom but was confidently preparing himself for what might come in the future.

-The future arrived almost immediately in the form of a phone call from a Pittsburgh record promoter.
+The future arrived almost immediately in the form of a phone call from a Pittsburgh, Pennsylvania record promoter.

 “Your song’s number one here,” Tommy recalls the man as having said.

 But the caller was correct.
 “As it turns out,” Tommy explains, “somebody had gotten ahold of the original record that I’d made when I was 13 and had bootlegged copies.
 Bootlegged 80,000 records and unloaded them in 10 days.”

 Impressing the Roulette label with the volume of these sales, Tommy was able to interest the company in buying the master disc and giving him a record contract.
 Then, with a quickly assembled group of musicians, he high-tailed it out of the Windy City to Pittsburgh, where he hoped to enlarge the groundswell for “Hanky Panky” and thus propel it onto the national charts.